SoujanyaPonnapalli/Powder/docs/compute_faults.md

 fail repeatedly and intermittently, and often get worse with time; we have some evidence that aging is a factor.
 In a multicore processor, typically just one core fails, often consistently.

-- Storage and memory faults causes data corruption at rest; network faults cause data corruption errors while data is being transmitted.
-However, it is easy to find the correct value of the data and to detect mismatches unlike computational faults

-- The cost of detecting and correcting storage and network errors can be amortized over larger data chunks which seems harder to do for computational instructions

 ## References